tushrimali/swiggy/README.md

 - **pastOrders**: List of Past Orders (potential Keys into an Order Database)
 - **astOrderDeliveredTime**: Last Time th Executive Delivered an order

+## Assumptions and Extensions

+I've tried to emulate a real-time assignment system by adding an endpoint that processes a batch of Orders and queries/updates a DE database.
+In order for this to work correctly, an additional script would be require (a cron job equivalent) that regularly updates the DE's location in db.json (assuming a constant speed).
+If a DE has reached their destination location coordinates, we reset their state to Idle and add the order to the list of past Orders.

+- Each DE gets mapped to a single order.
+This might not be the best scenario.
+In real life, a single DE can pick up multipl orders from a single restaurant